 Above the main deck is the complicated system of rigging, which uses a network of ropes, wires, and chains to support and operate the masts, sails, booms, and yards of the ship.
 The masts are the tall vertical poles that stand vertically on the top deck of the ship and support the rigging.
 On a typical large sailing ship, there are three masts: foremast, mainmast, and mizzenmast, in order of bow to stern.
 Sails, the large pieces of cloth that hang from the masts and catch the wind to provide ship propulsion to the vessel, come in numerous shapes and sizes, each with a different purpose on the vessel.
 Square sails are best at capturing the wind but are also the most vulnerable to tearing in periods of high wind-speed.
 Therefore, in violent weather, they are replaced with trysails, which are smaller and triangular.
 Other triangular sails include the jib and lateen, which serve as the main sails in smaller vessels, and supplementary in larger ones.
 Sails hang from or are extended by a variety of poles called spars, such the yardarm, which hang horizontally from the masts.

 The last major component of a ship is the rudder.
 Consisting of a large, flat wooden or metal control surface that hangs from the back of the ship and in the water, the rudder redirects waterflow as it passes the vessel, allowing it to turn left or right.

-At Purchasing 3Sixty, owned and operated by ASAP Semiconductor, we can help you find all your marine equipment parts.
+At Purchasing 3Sixty, owned and operated by ASAP Semiconductor, we can help you find all the ship parts for the civil marine and defense industries.
 We’re always available and ready to help you find all the parts and equipment you need, 24/7-365.
 For a quick and competitive quote, email us at email@example.com or call us at +1-434-321-4470.